wlady/payment-gateway-nuvei/readme.txt

 == Screenshots ==

-1. Nuvei gateway settings screen.
+1. Payment Gateway for Nuvei on WooCommerce settings screen.

 == Changelog ==